Washington Income Tax

 Does Washington state have an income tax?

 No. The Washington State Department of Revenue confirms that Washington state does not have an individual or corporate income tax.
-Residents pay no state tax on wages, salaries, or most investment income.
+Residents pay no state tax on wages or salaries, and most pay no tax on investment income, though long-term capital gains above $278,000 (2025) are taxed at 7 percent.
 Washington instead relies on the retail sales tax, the Business and Occupation (B&O) tax on business gross receipts, property taxes, and various excise taxes.

 What is the Washington B&O tax?

 The Business and Occupation (B&O) tax is Washington's primary business tax, levied on the gross receipts of businesses rather than on net income or profit.
 It applies to businesses operating in Washington, not to individuals' personal wages or salaries.
-Rates vary by business classification, typically ranging from 0.138 percent to 1.5 percent of gross receipts.
+Rates vary by business classification, from 0.138 percent up to 2.1 percent of gross receipts (the Service and other activities rate reaches 2.1 percent for businesses with $5,000,000 or more in prior-year receipts).

 Have Washington voters ever considered an income tax?